johnfkraus/complete-guide-to-elasticsearch/04-Mapping_&_Analysis/51-how-dates-work-in-elasticsearch.md

 Three supported formats:
 - Date without time.
   - Time is optional.
-  - ES assume midnight when converting to ms.
+  - ES assumes midnight when converting to ms.
 - Date with time.
   - If no TZ is specified, it is assumed to be in the UTC time zone.
 - ms since epoch (long)